abpframework/abp/docs/en/framework/architecture/domain-driven-design/entities.md

   * `DeletionTime`
   * `DeleterId`

-Once you implement any of the interfaces, or derive from a class defined in the next section, ABP Framework automatically manages these properties wherever possible.
+Once you implement any of the interfaces, or derive from a class defined in the next section, ABP automatically manages these properties wherever possible.

 > Implementing `ISoftDelete`, `IDeletionAuditedObject` or `IFullAuditedObject` makes your entity **soft-delete**.
 See the [data filtering document](../../infrastructure/data-filtering.md) to learn about the soft-delete pattern.